Knowledge base

 - This other guide is more specifically about Outlook.

-This guide explains how to connect the email application Microsoft Outlook for Mac (version 16.80 for macOS) to an email address hosted by Infomaniak.
+This guide explains how to connect the desktop app Microsoft Outlook for Mac version 16.80 (desktop app on macOS) to an email address hosted by Infomaniak.

 Prerequisites